jncraton/box-line-text/readme.md

 ### How do I start over?

-The simplest way is to refresh the page (probably F5).
+The simplest way is to refresh the page (probably by pressing F5).

-### Is there any way to make the diagram larger or smaller?
+### Is there a way to make the diagram larger or smaller?

 Native zoom in your browser is supported and should work for this purpose.

-### How do I change settings (grid size, colors, etc)

-This application is minimalistic, so there are no settings for these.
-The source code is concise, so it should be easy enough to make small adjustments.